-There are no medicines available to cure shingles .
-There are medicines that can shorten the duration of the illness, reduce your risk of developing complications, and relieve some of your discomfort.
+There are no medications available to cure shingles.
+Medications can shorten the duration of the illness, reduce the risk of developing complications, and relieve discomforts.

-If you develop post-herpetic neuralgia with severe pain, your doctor may prescribe medicines that are used for chronic pain conditions.
+If you develop postherpetic neuralgia with severe pain, your doctor may prescribe medications that are used for chronic pain conditions.

 Common names include: